The Patient Experience: What You Need to Know

 We also understand that for family and friends a hospital can be an overwhelming, often confusing place that feels unsettling and stressful.
-By taking a few moments to familiarize yourself with a patient's experience in the hospital you can play an important role in soothing their fear, providing support, and bringing a sense calm into the room—all essential contributions to the healing and recovery.
+By taking a few moments to familiarize yourself with a patient's experience in the hospital you can play an important role in soothing their fear, providing support, and bringing a sense calm into the room—all essential to the healing and recovery process.

 A Typical Routine

-Listed here are some routine activities that create the typical ebb and flow of hospital activity from the patient's perspective.
-Please follow links to learn more about the specific caregivers and services that are part of a patient's hospital experience.
+Listed below are some routine activities that create the typical ebb and flow of hospital activity from the patient's perspective.

 - Vital signs.
 Most activities are scheduled during the day so a patient can rest at night.
 Checking vital signs (blood pressure, temperature, pulse and respiratory rate) is an exception.
 From admission to discharge; most patients have their vital signs checked regularly round-the-clock.

 - Blood draw.
 Lab technicians will take blood samples very early.
 This is because the first question on a healthcare provider's mind is what were the vitals and the labs today?
 The team uses the vital signs and lab results from the blood sample to make or adjust their plans for a patient.

 - Meals.Meal times are staggered but usually occur around the expected times—morning, afternoon, and evening.
 Contact the patient's unit nurse or secretary to get a more precise time of when your friend or family member will be served.

 - Personal care.
 Sometime during the first half of the day a personal care assistance will be provided for those who need it.
 This includes assistance with activities such as brushing teeth and hair, face washing, showering, and using the bathroom.